 When you install Ghostery on any browser, it inserts an icon into your top toolbar.
 If you’re having trouble finding it, try expanding the toolbar by resizing it or clicking on the “more” arrows – particularly in IE. Here’s a video to help IE users with this issue.

-This is happening because you have an extension installed from before that’s interfering with your ability to set Ghostery’s options.
+This is happening because you have an extension installed that’s interfering with your ability to set Ghostery’s options.
 You can fix it by disabling the other extensions, setting Ghostery’s options, restarting your browser, and then re-enabling them.

 When you whitelist a site, it allows tracking on just that site until you remove it from the whitelist in Ghostery’s options.
 Ghostery does not add or remove sites automatically to or from your whitelist.